arjunkhode/Web-developer-illy-mistakes-/readme.md

 1. A callback function, also known as a 'higher order function' is a function that is passed to another function
 1. When to not use a semicolon?

+A semicolon can be omitted if the statement is followed by a line break or that's the only statement in a block.
+The semicolon is required when there are two or more statements on the same line.
+You shouldn't put a semicolon after a curly bracket the only exception being assignment statements.

 1. How to make smooth scrolling in JavaScript?

 ```